dusanmitrovic98/AdvancedDataStructures/README.md

         of any node differ by at most one.

 [ ] 19.
 B-Trees | status: PENDING
+        a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.

 [ ] 20.
 Red-Black Trees | status: PENDING